kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 Setup
 -----
 Before you proceed, make sure you have:
-* Installed and started the Docker engine on your local machine
+* [Installed and started the Docker engine on your local machine][starting-docker]
-* Installed the Kurtosis CLI (or upgraded it to the latest release, if you already have the CLI installed)
+* [Installed the Kurtosis CLI (or upgraded it to the latest release, if you already have the CLI installed)][installing-the-cli]

 Instantiate a 3-node Cassandra cluster
 --------------------------------------